COR® FAQs

 • Many general contractors require subcontractors to have a recognized safety program in place as a prequalification to bid on projects.
 COR® meets that requirement.

-There are two COR® programs offered by the BCCSA, each having different program requirements:
+Two COR® programs are offered by the BCCSA, each having different program requirements:

-COR® is valid for 3 years, provided requirements of the BCCSA’s COR® program standards are met and certification is maintained by submitting annual audits.
+COR® is valid for three years, provided BCCSA’s COR® program requirements are met and certification is maintained by submitting annual audits.

 There are three types of COR® audits: